pangz-lab/adb-verus-install/README.md

  2. Enable `USB Debugging`
     - ![usb debugging](https://github.com/pangz-lab/adb-verus-install/blob/main/scripts/readme_assets/usbdebug.png?raw=true)
     - This is the minimun setting but other phone brand might require additional setting to allow the communication with ADB.
- 3. Connect the phone to your PC with the data cable
+ 3. Connect the phone to your PC with the data cable.
  4. In the first run, a message will popup asking to `Allow USB Debugging?`.
-Click `OK`.
     - Check `Always allow from this computer` so popup won't require confirmation the next time you connect.
+    - Click `OK`
     - ![allow debugging message](https://www.howtogeek.com/wp-content/uploads/2016/04/Screenshot_20160419-094818.png)
 > 📌NOTE:
 > If you plan to use your phone solely for mining, uninstall and disable unnecessary apps and services to maximize your resources.